 (iii) Corruption and inefficiency: In most democratic countries, political leaders and government officials are dishonest, corrupt, and inefficient.
 As a result, citizens generally do not take any interest in elections.
 They even have no faith in government officials.
 That adversely affects the working of democracy in a country.

 (iv) Casteism and communalism: These two are the biggest challenges in many democratic countries.
 Political parties try to brainwash people while distributing tickets for the election.
 We have seen that representatives elected on the basis of community and caste work for the welfare of the people belonging only to their group.

-From the above-mentioned points, it is clear that these challenges depend on what stage of social development the country is.
+From the above-mentioned points, it is clear that these challenges depend on what stage of social development the country is in.
 Resolutions to these trials also depend on a country’s exclusive situation.
-There is no pre-prescribed method to confront the challenges faced by a democracy.
+There is no pre-prescribed method to confront the challenges faced by democracy.

 Note: The Indian democratic system underwent several alterations over time.
 Democracy in India exists for decades now.
 As for the history of democracy in general, the term democracy was derived from the Ancient Greek philosophical and political thought residing in the city-state of Athens in classical antiquity.
 This word thus is frescoed from the Greek term demos, meaning common people, and Kratos, meaning strength.
 It was founded in 508-507 BC.
 Democracy was established by Athenians and then led by the Cleisthenes.
 Cleisthenes is also recognized as the father of Athenian democracy.